christiancervellera/christiancervellera.github.io/index.md

 <img class="profile-picture" src="new_propic.png">

-M.Res./Ph.D. student, Political Science and Political Economy
+I am an MRes/PhD student at the [Department of Government](https://www.lse.ac.uk/government) at the London School of Economics and Political Science, under the Political Science and Political Economy group and the supervision of [Valentino Larcinese](https://www.lse.ac.uk/government/people/academic-staff/valentino-larcinese). <br>

+My research interests center around historical political economy, using causal inference tools.
+I am particularly interested in the causes and consequences of political culture and the dynamics of collective memory. <br>

+Before LSE, I worked as a pre-doctoral fellow at [FAIR, Norwegian School of Economics](https://www.nhh.no/en/research-centres/fair) in Bergen. <br>

+***Education:*** 🎓 B.A.
+(2021) and M.Sc.
+(2023) in Economics, [Alma Mater Studiorum - Università di Bologna](https://dse.unibo.it/it/index.html) <br>

 <address>
 Department of Government<br />London School of Economics and Political Science<br />Houghton Street <br /> London WC2A 2AE<br /> UK
 </address> <br>
 📯 [Email](mailto:c.cervellera@lse.ac.uk); [Twitter](https://x.com/_natriskij); [LinkedIn](https://www.linkedin.com/in/ccervellera); [GitHub](https://github.com/christiancervellera)

----

-Previously pre-doctoral fellow at [FAIR, Norwegian School of Economics](https://www.nhh.no/en/research-centres/fair)

-🎓 B.A.
-(2021) and M.Sc.
-(2023) in Economics, [Alma Mater Studiorum - Università di Bologna](https://dse.unibo.it/it/index.html) <br>

----

-**Research interests**
-* Political Economy
-* Economic History

 ---